tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 ---

-### 6.7 Zero or Negative Cycles
+### 6.10 Zero or Non-Positive Cycles

-If profit ≤ 0:
+If net profit ≤ 0:
-- No platform fee
+- No platform fee is charged
-- No LOOP minted
+- No LOOP is minted
-- No system allocation
+- No system allocation occurs
-- Cycle closes flat
+- The cycle closes flat

-This is a valid and expected outcome.
+This is a valid, expected, and correct outcome.

+Remaining user assets stay in the vault, reduced only by actual execution losses and costs.

 ---

-### 6.8 Failure Handling
+### 6.11 Failure Handling During Active State

-If any of the following occur during Active state:
+If any of the following occur:
-- Bot error
+- Strategy execution error
 - External protocol failure
 - Chain instability
-- Gas limit issues
+- Gas limit breach

 Then:
-- Execution halts
+1. Execution halts immediately
+2. The vault remains locked
-- System moves to Settlement
+3. The system transitions directly to Settlement
-- Reality is recorded as-is
+4. Reality is recorded as-is

 No retries.
 No smoothing.
 No overrides.

 ---

-### 6.9 Emergency Stops
+### 6.12 Emergency Halt Semantics

-Admins may:
+Administrators may:
 - Prevent new cycles from starting
-- Pause execution globally
+- Halt active execution globally

+Emergency halt sequence:
+1. Execution is stopped
+2. Vaults remain locked
+3. Settlement proceeds using current state
+4. Vaults unlock post-settlement

-Admins may NOT:
+Administrators may NOT:
-- Intervene mid-cycle
-- Change parameters
+- Modify parameters
-- Modify balances
+- Re-route funds
-- Override settlement results
+- Alter settlement outcomes
+- Resume execution mid-cycle

-Emergency stops preserve safety, not performance.
+Emergency controls exist to preserve safety, not performance.

 ---

+### 6.13 Withdrawal & Exit Policy (Canonical)

+Withdrawals are permitted only when a vault is **not** in Active or Settlement state.

+During Active and Settlement:
+- Withdrawals are disabled
+- Partial exits are not allowed

+After settlement:
+- Full withdrawal is permitted
+- Partial withdrawal is permitted
+- Account exit is immediate and unrestricted

+All withdrawal constraints are disclosed prior to authorization and cannot be altered mid-cycle.

+---

-### 6.10 Why This Matters
+### 6.14 Why This Matters

-This state machine ensures:
+This state machine enforces:
 - Finality
 - Auditability
 - Predictability
-- No hidden behavior

-Every engineer should assume:
-> **If it didn’t happen inside the cycle, it doesn’t exist.**

----

-## 6.11 Withdrawal & Exit Policy

-YieldLoop operates on fixed execution cycles with explicit state boundaries.
-Withdrawals from a user vault are permitted only when the vault is not participating in an active execution cycle.

-During the Active and Settlement states, vault withdrawals are temporarily disabled.
-This restriction exists to preserve execution integrity, ensure accurate accounting, and prevent partial or inconsistent settlement.

-Once a cycle completes and settlement finalizes, the vault automatically enters the Post-Cycle state.
-At this point, the vault unlocks and the user regains full control.

-In the Post-Cycle state, users may:
-	•	Withdraw any portion of their assets
-	•	Withdraw all assets and fully exit the system
-	•	Reconfigure parameters for a new cycle
-	•	Remain idle without penalty

-Cycle duration, withdrawal constraints, and exit timing are disclosed prior to user authorization.
-No discretionary extensions, priority exits, or administrative overrides are permitted.
+- User sovereignty

+If something did not occur within a completed cycle, it does not exist.

+That is the rule.

 ---
 ## 7. Ecosystem Walkthrough